TUNTUI: Re-Contexturalizing the Ordinary by RENEE' C. BAKER

 Gathering Spaces an Intersection Between Cultural and Nature 02/29 by Phantom Gallery Chicago Network | Visual Arts Podcasts

-Gathering Spaces an Intersection Between Cultural and Nature 02/29 by Phantom Gallery Chicago Network | Visual Arts Podcasts:
+Gathering Spaces: An Intersection Between Cultural and Nature 02/29 by Phantom Gallery Chicago Network | Visual Arts Podcasts:

 As a new resurgence of art and culture continues to emerge in Bronzeville, the creation of the?Sankofa for the Earth?
-The site will become a signature moment that symbolizes a new renascence of creativity and community arts engagement on the south side.
+The site will become a signature moment that symbolizes a new renaissance of creativity and community arts engagement on the south side.

 Today's Creative Conversation is with Arlene Turner Crawford, who is serving as Project Manager, overseeing planning timetables, logistics, and budget; Park District & Field Museum liaison; painter, mosaic artist.